Info icon

 FirewallRuleName : AllowAllWindowsAzureIps

-03 Run Set-AzSqlServerFirewallRule PowerShell command to update the StartIpAddress and EndIpAddress attribute values for the SQL server firewall rule that you want to modify (see Audit section part II to identify the right firewall rule) in order to restrict the database access to a specific IP address/IP address range only:
+03 Run Set-AzSqlServerFirewallRule PowerShell command to update the StartIpAddress and EndIpAddress configuration attributes value for the non-compliant firewall rule that you want to modify in order to restrict the SQL server access to a specific, trusted IP address or IP address range only:

 04 The command output should return the configuration metadata for the modified firewall rule: